jessicarush/python-notes/virtual_environments.md

 (venv) $ pip install flask
 ```

-You should see the name of your environment (venv) at the start of the command line prompt.
+You should see the name of your environment `(venv)` at the start of the command line prompt.
 While in the activated state, you can pip install as you normally would (without the preceding venv/bin/ as above).
-We don't need to specify pip3 as our environment only contains pip3 and python3 anyways.

 ## Run your program in the virtual environment

 Again, you can do one of two things.
 First, the long way:

 ```
-$ venv/bin/python3 myscript.py
+$ venv/bin/python myscript.py
 ```

 or, you can activate your environment as above: